You know, the ash from the volcano could cause terrible respiratory problems.

 Thank you.

-Listen, I'm calling about this whole this whole comment about you and those of us that that uh agree with your approach to the politics and the way the world is as being seditious.
+Listen, I'm calling about this whole comment about you and those of us that agree with your approach to the politics and the way the world is as being seditious.

 Seems to me that there was another great American that was thought of as seditious, and that was Martin Luther King.

-Those of us that sympathize with the T Party movement, those of us that have a world view, the limited government is the way America was founded on what we were founded on.
+Those of us that sympathize with the Tea Party movement, those of us that have a worldview that limited government is the way America was founded or what we were founded on.

-They are really gonna you have called the most listened to radio talk show of the country and have compared a Tea Party to the civil rights movement.
+You have called the most listened-to-radio talk show in the country and have compared a Tea Party to the Civil Rights Movement.

-It is compared it is just like the civil rights movement.
+It is just like the Civil Rights Movement.

 It is demanding freedom from an oppressive, tyrannical government, which is the Democrat Party.